Tidal phenomena in the Galactic Center: The curious case of X7: Simulated morphology evolution

 \section{Simulated morphology evolution}

-For completeness, we analyzed all the Br-$\gamma$ observations available and compared them with the simulated emission.
-Figure~\ref{brgammacombined} shows the sky-projected Br-$\gamma$ flux observed from Earth through the epochs $t=2006$, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2017, 2018, 2019, and 2021.
-Each panel corresponds to 1\arcsec$\times$~1\arcsec with Sgr~A* located on the uppermost left-hand side corner.
-The simulated Br-$\gamma$ flux is shown as colormap whereas the observed emission is depicted as colored contours.
+For completeness, we analyzed all the Br$\gamma$ observations available and compared them with the simulated emission.
+Figure~\ref{brgammacombined} shows the sky-projected Br$\gamma$ flux observed from Earth through the epochs $t=2006$, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2017, 2018, 2019, and 2021.
 Notice that the observations contain most of the distribution of the simulated flux, and the emission level is of the same order as the reported values as it is shown in the main text.